Badgerati/Pode/docs/Hosting/IIS.md

 ## Recycling

-By default, IIS has certain setting that will recycle/shutdown your Application Pools.
+By default, IIS has certain settings that will recycle/shutdown your Application Pools.
 This will cause some requests to "spin-up" the site for the first time, and go slow.

 To help prevent this, below are some of the common setting that can be altered to stop IIS recycling/shutting down your site: